planetaryutilities/kotar-support/README.md

 ## Reporting a Bug

-If you encounter a problem with Starforge WebIDE:
+If you encounter a problem with Starforge Kotar:

 1. Check the Wiki and existing issues to see whether the problem is already documented.
 2. Search existing GitHub Issues for similar reports.